shixm-cloud/ENVR5350/Lab1.md

 ### Problem 1.
 Basic Concepts (9 points)
 Answer the following short-answer questions.
 (1) Is the seasonal variation of surface air temperature larger in the Northern Hemisphere or Southern Hemisphere?
 Why?

 (2) List five major greenhouse gases.

 (3) Moisture in the atmosphere increases by about 7% per degree of temperature increase.
 What equation determines this rate?

 (4) Where does salinity play a more important role in determining seawater density, tropics or polar region?

 (5) Which jet stream is more zonally symmetric: the Nothern Hemisphere one or the Southern Hemisphere one?
+Why?

-Why (6) Is the extratropical precipitation in the storm tracks related to mean upward motions or transient eddies?
+(6) Is the extratropical precipitation in the storm tracks related to mean upward motions or transient eddies?

 (8) Which cell of the Hadley Circulation is stronger: winter hemisphere one or summer hemisphere one?

 (9) Why is the sun's radiation called shortwave radiation and the radiation from the earth's surface and atmosphere called longwave radiation?

 ### Problem 2.
 CO<sub>2</sub> Variability and Temperature (6 points)